arc42/quality.arc42.org-site/_pages/10-how-to-use-this-site.md

 This is completely unsuitable as a requirement because it is too unspecific.

 You could search under the term "#flexible" (to be found under "[Quality Properties](/tags/)".
-There you fin a collection of related terms ("Qualities tagged with #flexible"), and also a collection of exemplary quality requirements of this generic term.
+There you find a collection of related terms ("Qualities tagged with #flexible"), and also a collection of exemplary quality requirements of this generic term.

 ### Outside-In